p3l6/blog/ref/printer.md

 ---

 ## Initialization
-1. Use “Raspberry PI Imager” to install Rasbian onto the sd card
+1. Use "Raspberry PI Imager" to install Rasbian onto the sd card
 2. Create a file called `ssh` at the root to start ssh for the next boot
 3. Create a file called `wpa_supplicant.conf` at the root to set wifi password with the following contents: (Note: the pi zero w does not support 5ghz)
     ```